 Three integration patterns get used in practice.
 A pre-posting hook in AP intake fires verification at receipt and gates posting on the result — catches problems at the earliest point but slows throughput; well suited to low-margin-for-error sectors.
 A nightly Book B reconciliation job runs verification as a batch and surfaces orphans and unmatched entries on a daily cadence, decoupled from the posting flow.
 A pre-VAT-return sweep runs everything one final time before the monthly classification window closes — the last chance to resolve anything still open, and the fallback every other pattern depends on.
 Most mature AP functions run two of the three.

-Two rule sets sit on the gate.
-Fail-closed rules block posting outright, and they apply when the document is not a defensible tax document under the regime:
+Two rule sets sit on that gate.
+Fail-closed rules block posting outright:

-Fail-open-with-flag rules let the document continue to posting but route it for review afterwards, and they apply where the failure mode is more likely a noise-or-timing issue than a regime violation:
+Fail-open-with-flag rules let the document continue to posting but route it for review afterwards where the failure mode is more likely noise or timing:

 Six exception cases and how AP handles them